Why The Artful Escape took six years to craft

 Galvatron feels disillusioned about the music industry.

-The game features a strong cast with voice performances by Michael Johnston, Caroline Kinley, Lena Headey, Jason Schwartzman, Mark Strong, and Carl Weathers.
+During that time, Annapurna helped level up Galvatron’s game.
+It features a strong cast with voice performances by Michael Johnston, Caroline Kinley, Lena Headey, Jason Schwartzman, Mark Strong, and Carl Weathers.
 The team recorded an entire folk album as part of the backstory for the uncle.

 He learned early on to pull back and let the artists bring themselves into his vision for the game.